jvrjsanchez/mockAI/README.md

 npm run flask-dev
 ```

-To run the Next.js and Flask api concurrently, run the following command
+To run the Next.js and Flask api concurrently, run the following command.
+This will also install the requirements.txt file for the Flask API.

 ```bash
 npm run dev